ilpersi/BHBot/README.md

 ## First time use

+1) Before actually running the bot, you need to run a [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) instance.
+You need to download correct version (32/64 bit), or else it may not work.
+2) You will need Java runtime installed on your system in order for the bot to run.
+You may run it by directly running the jar file, or by running pre-compiled exe file (Windows only, requires JRE as well).
-1) Inspect `settings.ini` file and adjust to your needs.
+3) Inspect `settings.ini` file and adjust to your needs.
-2) When you run the bot for the first time, it is best that you run it using the `init.bat` file.
+4) When you run the bot for the first time, it is best that you run it using the `init.bat` file.
 This will make sure the bot doesn't perform any operations (it will go into idle mode).
 It will leave chrome window open for you to set up certain settings within the game (like familiars filter, notifications filter, etc.).
 Once you're done setting it, close the chrome window and the bot's console window.
 This will create certain cookies within your Chrome profile folder that will be used the next time you run the bot.
 Alternativelly to using `init.bat`, you can run bot normally and immediatelly after it loads, issue command `pause` which will make sure bot leave Chrome window to you.
-3) As described in the previous step, you should turn off notifications in the game's settings, since that obscures the energy and PvP ticket bars and may interfere with with energy/tickets detection routine.
+5) As described in the previous step, you should turn off notifications in the game's settings, since that obscures the energy and PvP ticket bars and may interfere with with energy/tickets detection routine.
-4) When you first run the bot, a 'chrome_profile' folder will be created by the chrome driver, where your chrome profile will be saved (cookies, etc.).
+6) When you first run the bot, a 'chrome_profile' folder will be created by the chrome driver, where your chrome profile will be saved (cookies, etc.).
 You should not touch that folder.
-5) Before actually running the bot, you need to run a [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) instance.
-You need to download correct version (32/64 bit), or else it may not work.

 ## Important